Freedom of Information

 - you should include your name and an address for a response;

-- the University will aim to respond to your request within the legal timeframe of twenty working days.
+- the University Group will aim to respond to your request within the legal timeframe of twenty working days.
 We are not obliged to respond to vexatious or repeated requests;

 - you might not always receive the information you request as there are sometimes valid reasons why some kinds of information will be withheld, such as if its release would prejudice health and safety arrangements or damage a party’s commercial interests.
 When this is the case, we will explain our reasons for withholding information.